civicrm/civicrm-user-guide/docs/events/online-event-registration.md

 review and approve participants from 'Find Participants' - select the 'Change Participant Status' task.
-Approved participants will move to 'Pending from approval' status, and will be sent an email with a link to complete their registration (including paying event fees - if any)
+Approved participants will move to 'Pending from approval' status, and will be sent an email with a link to complete their registration (including paying event fees - if any).

 Note that in order for the status processing to happen, you need to have the **Update Participant Statuses** scheduled job running